 Cook County Board Approves Funding to Improve Transportation Throughout Cook County

-The Cook County Board of Commissioners approved funding today for transportation-related projects and initiatives led by the County’s Department of Transportation and Highways (DoTH).
+The Cook County Board of Commissioners approved funding today for transportation-related projects and maintenance materials for the County’s Department of Transportation and Highways (DoTH).
 These vital projects boost economic development, build up regional transportation and improve the quality of life throughout Cook County.

 The location, cost and scope of each project is listed below.

 Design of a 1.75-mile stretch of the Cal-Sag Multi Use Greenway to connect over 26 miles across southern Cook County.

 Construction of Riverside Drive east of Burnham Ave as well as an extension and improvements to Lincoln Avenue north of Riverside Drive.
 The County is fulfilling the local match requirement for a federal grant from the US Economic Development Administration, permitting the advancement of a $3.4 million investment.